 • Isolate or quarantine systems and/or network segments to prevent and/or contain malware outbreaks, minimize impact and to effectively restore services in a timely manner.

-• Implement technologies as funding is available and establish policies and procedures that limit the methods of connections for networked devices (laptops, portable computing devices, etc) that do not meet minimum security standards and specifications.
+• Implement technologies and establish policies and procedures that limit the methods of connections for networked devices (portable computing devices, etc.) that do not meet minimum security standards and specifications.

 Bureau & User Responsibilities